wi-ski/teardown-game-idea/README.md

             d.
 Eventually "The Queen"
                 - Playing around with the mechanics

-c.
+b.
 Units spawn on an interval, their MOBA-style objectives can be redirected by "The King" (the controlling player)
     - The intention is to force a game style where the user is forced to balance between:
         1. Macro-ing in the rts-stlye "god view" - similar to the view in Teardown's demos where you can review your escape path - where you command spawned MOBs/NPCs and have a generous field of view.
         2. Mico-ing individual MOBS that a controlling player can assume control of - the assumption being the human's attention makes that unit more effective.

-d.
+c.
 Like in DOTA, MOBS/NPCs default to agro-ing towards the opposing player's mirror-ed squares with the inention of destroying buildings they agro while en-route.
     - If MOBs manage to "demolish" a players building, that building ceases spawning units.
     -  Demolishing a building is destroying >50% the voxels the comprise the building.